-Both CEMs and BRTs project that at risk are mostly located in eastern states of Chattisgarh and Odisha, although the severity of that risk, i.e. whether the location becomes unsuitable or less suitable for rainfed rice cultivation, differs between the two modelling approaches.
+Both CEMs and BRTs project that cells at risk are mostly located in eastern states of Chattisgarh and Odisha, although the severity of that risk, i.e. whether the location becomes unsuitable or less suitable for rainfed rice cultivation, differs between the two modelling approaches.